-The panel has also delivered unfavourable opinions where the candidates' legal abilities appeared inadequate in the light of the requirements of the office of Advocate-General or Judge of the Court of Justice and the General Court.
+The panel has also delivered unfavourable opinions where the candidates' legal capabilities appeared inadequate in the light of the requirements of the office of Advocate-General or Judge of the Court of Justice and the General Court.
 Unfavourable opinions have likewise been issued where the candidates did not demonstrate sufficient knowledge of European Union law, or appropriate understanding of the major issues that fall within the jurisdiction of the courts.
-In such cases, the panel in no way wishes to underestimate candidates' qualifications or the duties they have performed, especially in their country of origin.
-However, all candidates must be capable of demonstrating, on the basis of their dossier and oral statements, that they have sufficient knowledge of the main challenges relating to the Union's legal system and a sufficient grasp of the broad issues relating to the application of EU law and relationships between legal systems.
-Certain candidates have shown a clear lack of such knowledge and insufficient familiarity with EU law.
-In order to assess a candidate's expertise, the panel endeavours to base its hearings not on theoretical and abstract questions, but instead on candidates' actual experience, in order to assess when and in what context they have had to deal with EU law in the performance of their respective duties.
+In such cases, the panel in no way wishes to underestimate candidates' qualifications or the duties they have performed, especially in their Member State of origin.
+However, all candidates must be capable of demonstrating, on the basis of their file and oral statements, that they have sufficient knowledge of the main challenges relating to the Union's legal system and a sufficient grasp of the broad issues relating to the application of EU law and relationships between legal systems.
+Yet, certain candidates have shown a clear lack of such knowledge and insufficient familiarity with EU law.
+The panel is additionally mindful of candidates' shortcomings given that they have had several months in which to prepare for their hearing, to read about European law and to reflect on the case law and missions of the courts of the Union.
+In this context, if the person heard reveals serious inadequacies in their knowledge or reasoning, it will put them at a clear disadvantage.

+In order to assess candidates' knowledge, the panel endeavours to base its hearings not on theoretical and abstract questions, but instead on candidates' actual experience, in order to assess when and in what context they have had to deal with EU law in the performance of their respective duties.
 The panel also ensures that, in addition to being asked specific questions which often, moreover, relate to matters of principle, candidates are asked more open questions that give them the opportunity to demonstrate their potential.
 The panel is therefore likely to issue a favourable opinion for candidates who have not been able to give a precise answer to certain technical questions, but who have shown a genuine ability to reason and argue, when the panel believes that they have sufficient potential to effectively carry out the duties of Judge or Advocate-General.

-In addition, the panel of course pays attention to the consistency of the candidate's statements and ensures there are no discrepancies between these and the content of their dossier.
+In addition, the panel of course pays attention to the consistency of candidates' statements and ensures there are no discrepancies between these and the content of their file.
 Any inconsistencies in this regard are likely to give an unfavourable impression.
-The panel may also raise concerns as to whether the candidates' integrity and probity is beyond doubt.
-Since these qualities are vital in carrying out the duties of Advocate-General or Judge of the Court of Justice or the General Court, an unfavourable opinion has been issued where the panel has serious doubts that have not been allayed during the assessment procedure.
+The panel may also raise concerns as to whether the candidates' integrity and probity are beyond doubt.
+Since these qualities are vital in carrying out the duties of Advocate-General or Judge of the Court of Justice or the General Court, an unfavourable opinion has been issued in a case where the panel had serious doubts, that have not been allayed during the assessment procedure.